 Gear for the novice hiker.
 You’ve just started hiking or you hike occasionally, but you aren’t traveling over technical terrain, avalanche territory, climbing mountains, or taking on grueling, long mile days.

 When you’re starting out, you really don’t need much.
 Most of these things you probably have on hand.
-Here’s what to bring on a day hike:
+Here’s what to bring on a day hike for beginners:

 - Sturdy, comfortable footwear with a little bit of traction

 - Athletic clothing that is synthetic or non-cotton

 - A first aid kit (you can use a few Band-Aids, antiseptic wipes, gauze, scissors, tweezers, superglue)

 - A light jacket or rain jacket (depending on where you are located)